Kirk Sevice for this Sunday and News

 in the premises of the old Dirleton village shop and post office - so do go along to explore its delights!

-Queensberry Planning Application for Castlemains site is now awaiting a decision
+Queensberry Planning Application for Castlemains site is still awaiting a decision

 for further details on Dirleton Planning Issues.